-At least one member must be 17 & under.
+At least one member must be 17 or under.
 Rope one head.
 Pick your own ground crew.
+Team to rope one head from herd of ten numbered cattle.
+Number to be drawn by ropers as they enter the pen.
 Fastest time wins.
 Three (3) minute time limit.

 Ladies / Mixed Roping

-Team to consist of two women or one man and one woman.
+At least one team member to be of the fairer sex.
 Rope one head.
 Pick your own ground crew.
 Team to rope one head from herd of ten numbered cattle.
 Number to be drawn by ropers as they enter the pen.
 Fastest time wins.
 Three (3) minute time limit.

 Open to all horses and riders.
 Two team members to rope two head from herd of ten numbered cattle, while other members work the ground.
 Numbers to be drawn by ropers as they enter the pen.
 Ropers and ground crew swap for the second go round.
 Fastest combined times win.
 Three (3) minute time limit.

 This is a judged event.
-Competitor MUST use a reata.
-Horses to be in hackamore, 2 rein or straight-up in the bridle; romals are required.
+Competitor MUST use a reata; Horses can be in a hackamore with mecate reins, 2 rein (bosal and bridle with romal reins) or straight-up in the bridle with romal reins; no tie downs and no rubber on the saddle horn.
 Team to rope two sequentially numbered head from herd of ten numbered cattle.
 Numbers will be announced as ropers enter the pen.
 Cattle may be roped in any order.
 This event is not a trick roping or fast time contest.
 Judge(s) are looking for the “perfect shot for the situation at hand.”
-Competitors will be judged in five criteria: Horsemanship, Stock Handling, Suitability, Style/Difficulty and Execution of the shot.
-Awards for Best Team, Best Head Loop and Best Heel Loop.
+Competitors will be judged on the quality of each catch, rope handling, horsemanship and stock handling.
+Awards: 1st place award for Best Team, 1st-3rd place award for Best Head Shot and 1st-3rd place award for Best Heel Shot.
+Paybacks: 1st-4th place Best Head shot, 1st-4th place Best Heel Shot and 1st-4th place Best Team.
 Five (5) minute time limit.